 Another issue to discuss is that due to the influence of PG, the flow outside the boundary layer may not stably reach the free stream velocity $u_e$.
 Therefore, in order to determine the nominal thickness $\delta$, a diagnostic function is used here:

 and the outer edge of the boundary layer is defined as the location where $f(y^*)$ drops to $1/n$ of its second peak value.
-Traditionally, $n$ is taken as $2$, so that this location corresponds to the definition of $\delta_{99}$ in ZPG TBLs approximately.
-However, in this case, we aim for the Reynolds shear stress $\tau_{R}^*$ to be close to zero at the outer edge of the boundary layer, requiring a slight expansion of the boundary layer thickness.
+Conventionally, $n$ is taken as $2$, so that this location corresponds to the definition of $\delta_{99}$ in ZPG TBLs approximately.
+However, in this case, it is desirable that the Reynolds shear stress $\tau_{R}^*$ to be close to zero at the outer edge of the boundary layer, requiring a slight expansion of the boundary layer thickness.
 Experiments have shown that a better definition is to use $\delta_{995}$ \citep{Subrahmanyam_Cantwell_Alonso_2022}.
-Here, we set $n=5$ in the diagnostic function criteria.
+Accordingly, $n$ is set to $5$ in the diagnostic function criterion.